B-star51/Voyage_tryhackme_Writeup/README.md

 ### Directory Enumeration

-Directory enumeration was performed using `dirsearch`:
+Directory enumeration was performed using dirsearch:  "dirsearch -u http://10.64.166.249 -e php,txt,html,js"

 Initial web enumeration revealed multiple directories and files consistent with a Joomla CMS installation.
-The presence of `/administrator/`, along with standard Joomla folders such as `/components/`, `/modules/`, and `/plugins/`, strongly indicated that the target was running Joomla.
+The presence of /administrator/, along with standard Joomla folders such as /components/, /modules/, and /plugins/, strongly indicated that the target was running Joomla.

 Notably discovered paths included:

-- `/administrator/` – Joomla administrator login panel
-- `/configuration.php` – Joomla configuration file (contains database credentials if exposed)
-- `/README.txt` and `/LICENSE.txt` – Useful for Joomla version fingerprinting
-- `/robots.txt` – Potentially discloses hidden or restricted paths
+/administrator/ – Joomla administrator login panel /configuration.php – Joomla configuration file (contains database credentials if exposed) /README.txt and /LICENSE.txt – Useful for Joomla version fingerprinting /robots.txt – Potentially discloses hidden or restricted paths

 At this stage, the attack surface shifted toward Joomla-specific enumeration and exploitation rather than generic web attacks.